sagemath/sagewiki_to_gh-2022-10-10/days5.md

 The talks will be recorded on video and made available online.

-The workshop will end by 2:30pm on October 3 (Mark Watkins is giving a talk at the Harvard number theory seminar at 3:30, and everybody is invited.)
+The workshop will end by 2:30pm on October 3 (Mark Watkins is giving a talk at the Harvard number theory seminar at 3:00, and everybody is invited.)

 == Organizers ==

  * William Stein, wstein@gmail.com
  * David Harvey
- * Kiran Kedlaya
+ * Kiran Kedlaya, kedlaya (at) mit (dot) edu

 [:/sched: Schedule]